Chota Char Dham: Recent development

 The Chota Char Dham has become an important destination for pilgrims from throughout South Asia and the diaspora.
 Today, the circuit receives hundreds of thousands of visitors in an average pilgrimage season, which lasts from approximately 15 April until Diwali (sometime in November).
 The season is heaviest in the two-month period before the monsoon, which normally comes in late July.
 After the rains begin, travel to the sites becomes extremely dangerous.
 Even before the rains begin, safety is a major concern, as extensive road building and heavy traffic have critically destabilized the rocks, making fatal landslides and bus/jeep accidents a regular occurrence.
 Mortality rates for a season often surpass 200.

 Some pilgrims also visit the sites after the rains ends and before the sites become impassable due to snow.
 Although temperatures at the shrines in the early winter months of October and November are inhospitable, it is said that the mountain scenery surrounding the sites is most vivid after the rains have had a chance to moisten the dust of the plains below.

-The Chota Char Dham was washed away in the 2013 North India floods.
-One of the worst flash floods happened in June 2013 and it heavily devastated many parts of the Chota Char Dham, particularly the town of Kedarnath as it was almost destroyed with only the Kedarnath Temple and a few buildings around remaining intact albeit partially submerged by rocks and slurry.
+The 2013 North India floods caused extensive damage across the circuit.
+Torrential rain and flash flooding in June 2013 devastated much of the region, and the town of Kedarnath was almost entirely destroyed; the Kedarnath Temple and a few adjacent buildings survived, though the surrounding area was buried in rock and debris.
 Since this incident, several criticisms have been raised regarding the mass tourism and the impacts induced by this pilgrimage circuit.
 In particular the negative effects on the environment of the Garhwal Himalayas and on its resident populations.
 Landslides and land subsidence in the region, for example in Joshimath, have particularly increased under the influence of large development projects that are not adapted to local conditions, such as the Chota Char Dham Highway.

 Chota Char Dham Railway project's 321 km long construction, costing INR432.92 billion (US$6.6 billion), commenced with Final Location Survey (FSL) by the government of India in May 2017.

 Incidents

-Chota Char Dham chopper crash

-Helicopter services on the Chota Char Dham Yatra route have been suspended for two days following a tragic crash near Gaurikund, Uttarakhand, that claimed seven lives, including an infant.
-The Aryan Aviation chopper was carrying pilgrims from Kedarnath to Guptkashi when it went down in a remote forested area near Gaurimai Khark early Sunday morning.
-The deceased pilgrims hailed from Uttar Pradesh, Maharashtra, and Gujarat.

-Uttarakhand Chief Minister Pushkar Singh Dhami announced the suspension due to adverse weather and safety concerns, stating, "The safety of pilgrims is our utmost priority."
-The crash occurred around 5:30 a.m. in Rudraprayag district, with initial reports attributing the cause to poor weather.
-Rescue efforts confirmed that all onboard perished.
-Pilgrims are advised to plan accordingly and stay updated with official announcements regarding the resumption of helicopter services.
+Helicopter shuttle services operate on the pilgrimage routes, principally to Kedarnath.
+In June 2025 an Aryan Aviation helicopter carrying pilgrims from Kedarnath to Guptakashi crashed near Gaurikund in Rudraprayag district, killing all seven people on board; the state government suspended helicopter services for two days.